YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn2/README.md

 ## A Worked Example

-Translation the imperative program :
+Translate the imperative program :

 ```
 x := 1 ;